-To restart your iPad, press and hold the power button until the words “slide to power off” appear on this display.
+If your iPad has a Home button, press and hold the power button until the words “slide to power off” appear on this display.
 Using one finger, swipe the red power icon from left to right to turn off your iPad.

-Wait about thirty seconds, then press and hold the power button again until the Apple logo appears in the center of your iPad’s display.
+Wait about thirty seconds, then press and hold the power button or Top button again until the Apple logo appears in the center of your iPad’s display.
 Your iPad will proceed to turn back on.

 Close And Reopen The Netflix App